mvolkmann/MyUnixEnv/notes/ti-84-notes.md

 - press enter to select it
 - repeat the steps above to select another matrix
 - press enter to multiply them

+To upload apps to calculator:

+- install the "TI Connect CE" app on a computer
+- launch the app
+- download calculator apps to your computer
+  - one source for games is https://www.ti84calcwiz.com/ti84plusce-games/
+- unzip them to get .8xp files
+- connect the calculator to the computer using the USB cable
+- click the Explorer icon in the left nav of the "TI Connect CE" app
+- drag .8xp files from the computer to the right side of the "TI Connect CE" window

+To run an app on the calculator:

+- press 2nd catalog
+- select Asm( and press enter
+- press prgm
+- select the app and press enter
+- press enter again to start the app
+- press clear to exit the app